 Florence comes with a reputation for being one of the most culturally, architecturally and historically significant cities on earth.

-With so much to see it can be hard to know where to begin in this magnificent ancient city.
+Undoubtedly, with so much to see it can be hard to know where to begin.

 - Duomo di Firenze